-Canon 1D Mark III versus Panasonic LX100
+Canon 1D Mark III vs Panasonic LX100

-The Canon EOS-1D Mark III and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in February 2007 and September 2014.
+The Canon EOS-1D Mark III and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in February 2007 and September 2014.
 The 1D Mark III is a DSLR, while the LX100 is a fixed lens compact.
 The cameras are based on an APS-H (1D Mark III) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon has a resolution of 10.1 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (69 percent) than the Canon 1D Mark III.
 It is worth mentioning in this context that the 1D Mark III is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX100 has a lens built in, whereas the 1D Mark III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D Mark III and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D Mark III gets 2200 shots out of its LP-E4 battery, while the LX100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 As can be seen in the images above, the 1D Mark III has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.